 Candidates for admission must be willing to comply with the regulations of the Academy, which are designed to instill honor and responsibility.
 Candidates are admitted without regard to race, creed, religion, color, gender, sexual orientation, age, disability, veteran status, marital status or national origin.

 Participation in the Regiment of Cadets is demanding mentally and physically.
 In general, illnesses or physical problems that would render the applicant unable to perform the regular duties of a cadet or officer of a ship at sea are disqualifying.
 Enrollment as a cadet is therefore contingent on the applicant being physically and mentally qualified.
-Accepted candidates are required to complete a physical examination by a physician of their choice and at their own expense.
-The Massachusetts Maritime Academy medical form required for this exam will be sent to the candidate by the Admissions Office and must be returned completed to the Director of Health Services.
-Service academy applicants may request a copy of their physical exam from DoDMERB, which will be forwarded to Massachusetts Maritime Academy in lieu of our medical form.
+Accepted candidates must submit the Health Services medical packet which includes a physical examination by a health care provider of their choice and at their own expense.

 Candidates interested in serving as commissioned officers in the United States uniformed services are subject to certain minimum physical requirements.
 Additionally, candidates wishing to serve as officers in the United States Merchant Marine are subject to certain minimum physical requirements prescribed by the United States Coast Guard for licensing eligibility.
 Coast Guard regulations concerning the original licensing of Merchant Marine Officers require the applicant to have uncorrected vision of at least 20/100 in both eyes, correctable to at least 20/20 in one eye and 20/40 in the other eye for Deck Officers.
 For Engineering Officers, uncorrected vision must be 20/100 in both eyes, correctable to at least 20/30 in one eye and 20/50 in the other.
 Inadequate color perception may disqualify an applicant for licensure.
 The vision of all cadets will be confirmed by the Academy.
 The Coast Guard routinely authorizes waivers of uncorrected vision up to 20/200 and will consider waivers for vision below that level.